One Killed, One Injured in Serious Florida ATV Accident

 Ultimately, every ATV injury should be investigated by an experienced professional.
 To bring a successful claim, injured victims need evidence proving the defendant’s liability.
 A lawyer can help you and your family assess all options for justice and compensation.

 Contact Our South Florida ATV Accident Lawyers for Help

 At Pike & Lustig, LLP, our Florida ATV accident attorneys fight tirelessly to help victims get justice and financial compensation.
 Contact our law firm now for a free, no obligation review of your personal injury claim.
-From our offices in West Palm Beach and Miami, we handle ATV accident claims throughout Southeastern Florida, including in Hialeah, Miami Beach, Hollywood, Pembroke Pines, Fort Lauderdale, Weston, Sunrise, Boca Raton, Pompano Beach, and Lake Worth.
+From our offices in West Palm Beach, Wellington and Miami, we handle ATV accident claims throughout Southeastern Florida, including in Hialeah, Miami Beach, Hollywood, Pembroke Pines, Fort Lauderdale, Weston, Sunrise, Boca Raton, Pompano Beach, and Lake Worth.